 The skins you’ve used to acquire back in the days when Windows Media Player was actually on par with 3rd-party media players won’t cut it now.

 Make sure that the said skin supports the WMP 12 before trying to apply it.
-If you’re using the skin from the DeviantArt, make sure to follow through the explained steps before you’re able to change the looks of Windows Media Player.
+If you’re using the skin from DeviantArt, make sure to follow through the explained steps before you’re able to change the looks of Windows Media Player.

-If you’ve done everything right and the error still appears, we encourage you to try additional steps we enlisted below.
+If you’ve done everything right and the error still appears, we encourage you to try the additional steps we enlisted below.

 Solution 2 – Try re-applying the skin

 Another viable step is to try and re-apply the skin within the Windows Media Player settings menu.
-There’s a Skin Chooser option which shows all available skins and there you should be able to find official skins or your custom ones.
+There’s a Skin Chooser option that shows all available skins and there you should be able to find official skins or your custom ones.
 That way you’ll avoid a possible stir in the configuration file you’ve changed in order to apply the custom ones.

 If you’re not sure how to re-apply a skin, follow these instructions: